ep2p/kademlia-api/README.md

 To make it more clear, you implement **NodeConnectionApi** for requests that are leaving the node, and **NodeApi** (or **StorageNodeApi**) for incoming requests to your node.
 A big advantage is that you can control the incoming requests, sign them, validate them, or anything you want to do with them before you pass them to Kademlia node.

 ### RoutingTable
 Notice that `RoutingTable` and its buckets are Serializable.
 So you will easily be able to write it to a file.
-When you are creating and instance of your node, you can pass a new routing table or use one from disk.
+When you are creating an instance of your node, you can pass a new routing table or use one from disk.
 At this stage, there is no helper class for writing routing table on disk.

 ## Kademlia Node Usage